 - avoiding cross-contamination by using clean utensils, pans, and serving platters

 - keeping raw meats away from other foods and away from other clean items

-- always defrosting meat in the refrigerator or microwave
+- not defrosting meat on the counter and, instead, doing so in the refrigerator or microwave

 - refrigerating leftovers immediately